NathanLBCooper/bandsintown-api/README.md

-# bandsintown-api
+# bandsintown-api-v1

 **!!!
 It looks like the bandsintown api v1 has been discontinued (https://www.bandsintown.com/api/1.0/).
 Nothing to see here then.**

 Packages:
-> github.com/NathanLBCooper/bandsintown-api/apiclient
+> github.com/NathanLBCooper/bandsintown-api-v1/apiclient
 >
-> github.com/NathanLBCooper/bandsintown-api/datatypes
+> github.com/NathanLBCooper/bandsintown-api-v1/datatypes

 Installation:
->go get github.com/NathanLBCooper/bandsintown-api
+>go get github.com/NathanLBCooper/bandsintown-api-v1

 ### Overview:
 A client library for the Bandsintown Concert API.